clearclaw/18xx_1820/README.md

   - 50 public certificates/shares (white background)
   - 18 station markers

-I make the following 10 companies to support 50-shares, optimising for visual distinctness and clarity on the board:

-  - B&DJR
-  - B&GR
-  - CNR
-  - L&BR
-  - L&GR
-  - LO&PR
-  - LSR
-  - OW&WR
-  - S&DR
-  - SRBWH&G

-This gives enough for each player to be pre-allocated two 50-share companies (you can also pre-allocate 4 additional companies to each player -- I do -- but you may find players "borrowing" each other's companies now and then as the company rush gets really going.
+This gives enough for each player to be pre-allocated two 50-share companies (you can also pre-allocate 4 additional companies to each player -- I do -- but you may find players "borrowing" each other's companies now and then as the company rush gets really going).

-If you follow that pattern you'll need a total of 520 tooken bits:
+If you follow that pattern you'll need a total of 520 token bits:

   - 280 for 20 10-share public companies.
   - 200 for 10 50-share companies.